Couleslaw/Project-L/docs/AIPlayerGuide/index.md

 #### Invalid Actions

-When your player fails to provide a valid action, or the `GetAction` method throws an exception, the game acts as if it returned a `DoNothingAction`.
+When your player fails to provide a valid action, or the `GetAction` method throws an exception, the game acts as if it returned the [DoNothingAction](https://couleslaw.github.io/Project-L/ProjectLCoreDocs/html/T_ProjectLCore_GameActions_DoNothingAction.htm).
+If it fails to provide a valid action during the finishes touches phase, the game will act as if it returned the [EndFinishesTouchesAction](https://couleslaw.github.io/Project-L/ProjectLCoreDocs/html/T_ProjectLCore_GameActions_EndFinishingTouchesAction.htm).

 #### Invalid Rewards